Dollar gains amid caution over virus, data fails to inspire yuan

 Things are travelling in the opposite direction in Asia where some early leaders in taming the pandemic are now dealing with new outbreaks.

-Singapore and Taiwan have both tightened curbs as cases rise, which weighed on the Singapore dollar , while the Taiwan dollar fell to a three-week low on Monday. read more
+Singapore and Taiwan have both tightened curbs as cases rise, which weighed on the Singapore dollar, while the Taiwan dollar fell to a three-week low on Monday.

 Bitcoin last traded 4.85% weaker at $44,191 and ether was 4.96% lower at $3,362.